Summer Fest Ingredient: Stone Fruit

 Instructions

-- In a large bowl, sift together the cake flour, baking powder, baking soda, salt and a pinch of nutmeg.
+• In a large bowl, whisk together the cake flour, baking powder, baking soda and salt.

-- Scoop the batter into the prepared muffin tins and bake for 18-22 minutes until a toothpick comes out clean.
+• Scoop the batter into the prepared muffin tins and bake for until a toothpick comes out clean, 18 to 22 minutes.

-- Allow the cupcakes to cool in the muffin tins for five minutes, then transfer them to a wire rack and allow them to completely cool while you make the frosting.
+• Allow the cupcakes to cool in the muffin tins for 5 minutes, then transfer them to a wire rack and allow them to completely cool while you make the frosting.

-- Beat in the vanilla then slowly beat in the powdered sugar until the icing is smooth in texture.
-Spread on cooled cupcakes and top with cubed peaches (optional).
+• Beat in the vanilla then slowly beat in the powdered sugar until smooth.
+Spread on cooled cupcakes and serve.

 Nutrition